The bathroom is a really scary place for a senior who is losing his or her independence.

 3. Carousel Sliding Transfer Bench with Swivel Seat

-A sliding bath and shower chair truly offers you the most secure and safe way to enter the tub and shower.
+A sliding bath and shower chair truly offer you the most secure and safe way to enter the tub and shower.

 Transfer benches allow you to remain seated during the entire bathing process – from getting in the tub to getting out.
 No need for scooting, shifting, or standing.
 This device does all the work for you.